Delightful Distributed Policy Gradient: Related Work

-\paragraph{Off-policy correction.} Importance sampling corrects distribution mismatch using behavior probabilities~\citep{precup2001off}; V-trace~\citep{espeholt2018impala}, Retrace($\lambda$)~\citep{munos2016safe}, and ACER~\citep{wang2017sample} truncate these ratios to control variance.
-DG asks a different question: given the observed action and reward, how much can the learner gain from this sample?
-Because delight depends only on the learner's current policy, DG remains well-defined even when behavior probabilities are missing or corrupted.
+\paragraph{Trust regions and off-policy correction.} TRPO constrains updates through a KL trust region~\citep{schulman2015trust}, while PPO and GRPO use clipped probability ratios~\citep{schulman2017proximal,shao2024deepseekmath}.
+Importance sampling corrects distribution mismatch when behavior probabilities are known~\citep{precup2001off}; V-trace, Retrace($\lambda$), and ACER truncate ratios to control variance~\citep{espeholt2018impala,munos2016safe,wang2017sample}.
+These methods do not use the combination of learner-relative surprisal and advantage sign to distinguish rare successes from rare failures.
+In the idealized tabular population setting, exact importance weighting recovers the on-policy expected gradient (Remark~\ref{rem:exact_is}).
+DG can be preferable when behavior probabilities are unavailable, unreliable, or clipped, and when finite-batch learning benefits from sign-aware sample selection.

-\paragraph{Distributed RL architectures.} IMPALA~\citep{espeholt2018impala}, Ape-X~\citep{horgan2018distributed}, SEED~\citep{espeholt2019seed}, and Podracer~\citep{hessel2021podracer} reduce staleness through systems design, for example with centralized inference, synchronous batching, or explicit correction terms.
-DG is complementary: it is an algorithmic change to sample weighting that can be inserted into any of these pipelines.
+\paragraph{Distributed architectures.} IMPALA, Ape-X, SEED, and Podracer reduce staleness through systems design, e.g.\ centralized inference, synchronous batching, or correction terms~\citep{espeholt2018impala,horgan2018distributed,espeholt2019seed,hessel2021podracer}.
+DG is a complementary sample-weighting rule that can be inserted into these pipelines.

-\paragraph{Robust and filtered policy gradients.} PMPO thresholds updates by advantage sign, discarding negative-advantage samples~\citep{abdolmaleki2024preference}.
-This filters some noise but is surprisal-blind: it cannot distinguish common from rare failures.
-Filtered behavioral-cloning methods such as RWR~\citep{peters2007reinforcement} and AWR~\citep{peng2019advantage} weight by exponentiated advantage but likewise do not modulate by surprisal.
-REINFORCE-leave-one-out~\citep{kool2019buy} reduces variance through improved baselines, but it still targets the same underlying policy-gradient direction.
-DG conditions on both advantage and surprisal, enabling asymmetric treatment of rare successes and failures according to the learner's current beliefs.

-\paragraph{Exploration and offline RL.} Exploration methods such as count-based bonuses~\citep{bellemare2016unifying}, curiosity~\citep{pathak2017curiosity}, and Go-Explore~\citep{ecoffet2021first} aim to generate novel experience.
-DG addresses the complementary question of how the learner should weight a rare success once it appears in the data.
-Offline RL methods such as CQL~\citep{kumar2020conservative}, IQL~\citep{kostrikov2021offline}, and Decision Transformer~\citep{chen2021decision} constrain the learned policy to stay near the data distribution.
-DG takes the opposite stance: it filters the data to improve the update direction.